-Time and time again, situations have arisen that threaten the peace and security of Vaifen, the mettle and resolve of the nation’s security apparatus is put to the test in each and every one of them.
-These situations are often solved through precise clandestine operations, of which the people of Vaifen will never know about.
+Time and time again, situations arise that have threatened the peace and security of Vaifen.
+The mettle and resolve of the nation’s security apparatus has been put to the test in each and every one of these incidents.
+Some of these situations have been solved through precise clandestine operations, of which the people of Vaifen will never know about.

-The responsibility to carry out these operations have fallen into different groups.
-Numerous have been the redacted names and buried files, but among all of them there has not been a more emblematic group than Silent Echo, Vaifen’s finest covert operations group.
+These operations have been carried out by different groups in the past, most of the time, their names have been redacted, and all corresponding files outright buried, but among all of them there has not been a more emblematic group than Silent Echo, Vaifen’s finest covert operations group.

-Silent Echo, a contradictory yet befitting name.
-A group built from the ground up by one of the Nation’s most renowned soldiers, General Michael Traxler.
+Silent Echo, a contradictory yet befitting name, was a group built from the ground up by one of the Nation’s most renowned soldiers, General Michael Traxler.
 Precise, swift, effective, deadly, Silent Echo was the concealed blade that carried out the nation’s most important clandestine operations for more than two decades, protecting the nation’s security and interests from the shadows.

-Only a few living beings know about it, and now, seven years after the incident, the story has been buried beneath the vault of Vaifen’s most classified archives.
+Only a few living beings know about Warm Daylight, and now, seven years after the incident, the story has been buried beneath the vaults and servers of Vaifen’s most classified archives.

-It all began on ██████████, when reports of insurgent activity in the forests of Jera. attributed to the █████████ group caught the attention of Vaifen’s Intelligence Center.
-Reports of that nature were not in itself unusual, especially during those times.
-After a gruesome three-year campaign, the insurgent group █████████ was on its death throes, and the time to finally excise that threat once and for all was at hand.
+It all began on ██████████, when reports of insurgent activity in the forests of Jera attributed to the █████████ group caught the attention of Vaifen’s Intelligence Center.
+Reports of that nature were not in itself unusual, especially during that time.
+After a gruesome three-year campaign, the insurgent group █████████ was on its death throes, and the time to finally excise that threat from the face of Vaifen once and for all was at hand.

-All specific details of the operation were as classified as they get.
-A high degree of operative independence and secrecy was one of the prerogatives of Silent Echo — giving enough plausible deniability to relevant higher ups should anything go wrong, or should they ever step out of line.
+All specific details of the operation were as classified as they could be.
+A high degree of operative independence and secrecy was one of the prerogatives of Silent Echo — giving enough plausible deniability to relevant higher ups should anything ever go wrong, or should they ever step out of line.

 The Silent Echo team arrived at the outskirts of the region of Jera at ██████████ hours, and rapidly set up camp shortly after.
-According to Commander Leitner’s testimony, everything had been by the book until then, and the team infiltrated the hidden █████████ camp with zero problems, all according to plan.
+According to Commander Leitner’s testimony, everything had gone by the book until then.
+The team infiltrated the hidden █████████ camp with zero problems, and all went according to plan.

-It would’ve seemed like █████████ acted as if they knew exactly how Silent Echo would react, think, and adapt to their newfound conundrum — as if everything in that night was preordained to unfold in an exact specific way, and end in one fatal outcome: the death of all of Silent Echo.
+It would’ve seemed like █████████ acted as if they knew exactly how Silent Echo would react, think, and adapt to their newfound conundrum — as if everything that happened during that night was preordained to unfold in an exact specific way, and meant to end in one fatal outcome: the death of all of Silent Echo.

-According to Commander Leitner’s debrief, Traxler formulated a last ditch effort, a final sacrifice, not without giving his subordinate one last order: “Live!”
+According to Commander Leitner’s debrief, Traxler formulated a last ditch effort on the spot — a final sacrifice, not without giving his subordinate one last order: “Live!”

-Commander Leitner has stated on numerous occasions that those were the last words the General told him before pushing him out of harm’s way as the hidden facility burned and crumbled, leaving Erron with a broken arm, but alive nonetheless, and with enough time to flee what would’ve otherwise been, his tomb.
+Commander Leitner has stated on numerous occasions that those were the last words the General told him before pushing him out of harm’s way, as the facility burned and crumbled, leaving Erron with a broken arm, but alive nonetheless — and with enough time to flee from what would’ve otherwise been his tomb.